-Once the older R1 is in third gear at 100 percent throttle the newer R1, if not lifting is driving harder and is in second gear at the top and close to hooking third.
+Once the older R1 is in third gear at 100% throttle the newer R1, if not lifting is driving harder and is in second gear at the top and close to hooking third.

 After third gear is engaged on the 2020 plus R1 at around 115 mph it is pretty much game over for the 1998 R1.
-As from then on, the new R1 eats into the first gen’s small lead then passes a little before the quarter mile mark which it crosses with a time of 10.15 seconds at 152 mph.
+From then on, the new R1 eats into the first gen’s small lead and then passes a little before the quarter-mile mark which it crosses with a time of 10.15 seconds at 152 mph.

 The 1998 R1 crosses the quarter mile a fraction later with a time of 10.29 seconds at 140 mph.

 The times are very close, but you can clearly see how the newer R1 picks up speed from being behind at around the 200m mark and then at the 402m mark has a 12 mph speed advantage across the line.